 My first and lofty message for aspiring researchers-authors is that you don’t write a paper for yourself, neither for your chair or dean or a promotion committee, but for the readers and in a broader sense you target the humanity.
 The wider is your target audience, the more success can be scored.
 My other message is of more practical nature: authors need to pay careful attention to the reproducibility of results presented in their papers so that other researchers with a similar specialized knowledge could replicate the papers’ outcomes.
 Dead-ended publications with no follow up aren’t useful because when our published disclosures can’t be applied, improved on or otherwise continued, our efforts have been wasted.

-About volunteering: I think that volunteering for a profession is a meaningful and gratifying experience.
-I feel that when I am donating my professional skills to a good cause, I demonstrate a commitment to a community that has shaped me as I am.
+About volunteering: I think volunteering for a profession to be a meaningful and gratifying experience.
+When I am donating my professional skills to a good cause, I demonstrate a commitment to a community that has shaped me as I am.
 Volunteering also gives me an opportunity to return to the profession that has given me so much.
-While volunteering I share my skills and enthusiasm in order to have an impact, and at the same time I believe that I can make a difference.
+This way I can share my skills and enthusiasm in order to have an impact, and at the same time I can make a difference.

-As I receive no pay for volunteering, my motivation is fully altruistic except for one aspect.
+My motivation here is fully altruistic except for one aspect.
 I derive a personal satisfaction from serving goals that I am passionate about.
 When volunteering for IEEE, I always feel the trust, collegiality, and professionalism of the organization, and of the people who I work with.
 It’s probably because we are all motivated by the goals that we all believe in.
 It feels as though IEEE volunteers share a connected mind as we are all dedicated to working for the common good.

 About leading IEEE: The aspect of volunteering and leading is different from general volunteering because it requires a special set of skills and experience.
 When I think about how to be a leader of a large organization such as the IEEE, I often think of the special attributes that I feel a leader must have.
 In my order of priority, a leader must be: